Guy Fisher

 It happens all the time when you need approval, you need to put something in the data room, or you need a certain sign-off on an agreement.
 And then you're throwing that on someone the night before or the day before an extreme.
 So ensure you've pre-thought those and think back to facilitate quick and timely decision-making.

-Consult with those key stakeholders.
+Consult with key stakeholders.
 This can be resource-intensive, but it's worth the investment.
-Make sure you talk personally to those key stakeholders and understand their thoughts about the process.
+Make sure you talk to key stakeholders and understand their thought processes.
 Make sure you are aligned on the objectives that they fully briefed.
 At the end of the process that's set up, everyone should be well-informed and well-aligned.

 Some key executives who haven't been in M&A may struggle with the pace and the fact that things change quite quickly.
 Matters will spark up, and you'll need a decision or input quickly.
 So make sure they are aware that's part of the process.
 Don't assume that's a given.